Eboreg/chordist/README.md

 g = BanjoChord("G")
 ```

 ... where the arguments to `BanjoChord` are the chord name followed by a tuple in the format `(fret number, string number, [finger number])` for each pressed string.
+String numbers are counted from the top/left, which I am sure somebody will take issue with (feel free to change this in your own fork in that case).
 The finger number can be omitted, in which case a `*` will be used.
 It can also be a string, for example `x` for muted strings.

 To output the chords above: